ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 ### Code break down

-`services.AddForEvolveLocalization();` add all necessary services to the DI container, including supported resources, resource path, etc. This also calls `services.AddLocalization(...)` for you, defining a default `ResourcesPath`: `"Resources"`.
+`services.AddForEvolveLocalization();` add all necessary services to the DI container, including supported resources, resource path, etc. This also calls `services.AddLocalization(...)` for you, defining a default `ResourcesPath` to `"Resources"`.
 You can change the default (all defaults actually).

-To configure options (change defaults), you can use pass a second argument of type `Action<ForEvolveLocalizationOptions>` to the `services.AddForEvolveLocalization();` extension method.
+To configure the options, you can pass a second argument of type `Action<ForEvolveLocalizationOptions>` to the `services.AddForEvolveLocalization();` extension method.

 > To make it easy to use, I made sure that everything is configurable at a single place instead of spreading settings around.